JiaenSuen/TinyAI/SimpleNLP/IMDB_Binary_Classifier/README.md

 ## **IMDB Sentiment Classification with PyTorch**

-This a small NLP project which I first made in 2023, <br>
+This a small NLP project which I first made in 2022 or 2023,
-Recently(2025/6), I re-implemented and reorganized it  <br>
+Recently(2025/6), I re-implemented and reorganized it
-There demonstrating a complete pipeline for binary sentiment classification  <br>
+There demonstrating a complete pipeline for binary sentiment   classification
 on the IMDB dataset using PyTorch.
 This repository covers ,

 * Data ingestion with pandas
 * Custom tokenizer and vocabulary building